trunglv/subscription_poup/README.md

 ## Use Require-CSS to load css code for specific component

-## I implemented a popup as UI Component.
+## I implement a popup as UI Component.
 In this component, I load CSS asynchromously from it.
 You can have a look here
 https://github.com/trunglv/subscription_poup/blob/main/SubscriptionPopup/view/frontend/web/js/view/popup.js#L43

 Require-CSS can be got from here https://www.npmjs.com/package/require-css